Blinue/Magpie/docs/FAQ (EN).md

 Supported from v0.11.
 Supporting touch input requires Magpie to have considerable high-level permissions, changing this option requires administrator privileges.
 See [About touch support](https://github.com/Blinue/Magpie/wiki/About-touch-support) for details.

+### Does Magpie support frame generation?

+There are no plans to implement frame generation.
+Magpie's goal is to improve visual quality, not performance, while post-processing frame generation is difficult to achieve a good enough result and adds latency.
+Game engines can use motion vectors and depth buffers to make improvements, but Magpie has no access to these.
+Similarly, FSR 2/3 are not on the development roadmap, as they need to be integrated internally and post-processing is almost impossible.

+If you have a good solution, feel free to submit a pull request.

 ## What is the relationship between Magpie and Lossless Scaling?

 [Lossless Scaling](https://store.steampowered.com/app/993090/Lossless_Scaling/) is a paid software on Steam that is similar to Magpie.
 When Magpie was released in February 2021, existing window scaling software (such as [IntegerScaler](https://tanalin.com/en/projects/integer-scaler/) and Lossless Scaling) only supported simple scaling algorithms like nearest-neighbor scaling and integer scaling.
 These programs relied on the [Magnification API](https://learn.microsoft.com/en-us/windows/win32/api/_magapi/) to function, which led to significant limitations.